 \section{Introduction}

-The concept of ADM mass, introduced in the early sixties by the physicists Arnowitt, Deser and Misner \cite{arnowitt_coordinate_1961}, plays a central role in the modern development of mathematical relativity, because of both its physical relevance and its intriguing geometric features.
+The concept of ADM mass, introduced in the early Sixties by the physicists Arnowitt, Deser and Misner \cite{arnowitt_coordinateinvarianceenergyexpressions_1961}, plays a central role in the modern development of mathematical relativity.
+This is due to its physical significance and its intriguing geometric properties.
 On the initial datum of a given isolated gravitational system, modelled by an Asymptotically Flat $3$-manifold $(M,g)$ with nonnegative scalar curvature, the $\ADM$ mass is given by

-where the flux integrals are taken along the boundaries of some exhaustion $(\Omega_j)_{j \in \N}$ of $M$, $\nu$ and $\dd \sigma$ being the unit normal vector field and the volume measure on $\partial \Omega_j$, respectively.
-In the above formula, the metric coefficients, as well as their partial derivatives, are expressed in a given \emph{asymptotically flat coordinate chart} $(x^1,x^2,x^3)$ (see \cref{def:asyflat}).
-Therefore, the value of the $\ADM$ mass is a priori coordinates dependent.
-However, in a couple of remarkable papers \cite{bartnik_mass_1986, chrusciel_boundary_1986}, it has been shown that the above expression defines a geometric invariant, provided the metric $g$ is $\CS^{1}_\tau$--Asymptotically Flat, with $\tau > 1/2$.
-This means that $\abs{x}^\tau\abs{g_{ij}-\delta_{ij}} = O_1(1)$ at infinity.
-In such a context, $\ma_{\ADM}$ is finite if and only if the scalar curvature is integrable on the whole space.
+where the flux integrals are taken along the boundaries of some exhaustion $(\Omega_j)_{j \in \N}$ of $M$, $\nu$ and $\dd \sigma$ being the unit normal vector field and the area measure on $\partial \Omega_j$ respectively.
+In the above formula, the metric coefficients and their partial derivatives are expressed in a given \emph{asymptotically flat coordinate chart} $(x^1,x^2,x^3)$ (see \cref{def:asyflat}).
+Therefore, the value of the $\ADM$ mass is \textit{a priori} dependent on coordinates.
+However, in a couple of remarkable papers \cite{bartnik_massasymptoticallyflatmanifold_1986, chrusciel_boundaryconditionsspatialinfinity_1986}, it has been shown that the above expression defines a geometric invariant, provided the metric $g$ is $\CS^{1}_\tau$-Asymptotically Flat with $\tau > 1/2$.
+This assumption means that $\abs{g_{ij}-\delta_{ij}} = O_1(\abs{x}^{-\tau})$ at infinity.
+In this context, $\ma_{\ADM}$ is finite if and only if the scalar curvature is integrable on the whole space.